To each and every American citizen,

 P.S.

-The very first rule of the U.S. Constitution is the freedom to think, speak, and assemble peacefully.
-Any military or law enforcement officer reading this proposal must understand: your oath is to the Constitution and not to a politician, party, or President.
-Any attempt to arrest me or interfere with this initiative would be a direct violation of the single most important principle you swore to defend: the freedom to think, speak, and assemble.
+The very first rule of our Constitution is the freedom to think, speak, and assemble peacefully.
+Any military or law enforcement officer reading this proposal must understand: your oath is to the Constitution, to its principles and its spirit, and not to a politician, party, or President.
+Any attempt to arrest me or interfere with this initiative would seem to be a direct violation of the single most important principle you swore to defend: the freedom to think, speak, and assemble peacefully in pursuit of a better reality.

 “These are the times that try men's souls; the summer soldier and the sunshine patriot will, in this crisis, shrink from the service of his country; but he that stands it now, deserves the love and thanks of man and woman.
 Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.”